Board of Directors

 Dan M. Remick

 Mr. Remick is President of Austin Trust Company.
 He served as Vice President of Mbank-Alamo (formerly Alamo National Bank) and RepublicBank Austin as well as Senior Vice President in charge of the trust department of First City Bank, San Antonio.
 Mr. Remick is a member of the Advisory Council of The University of Texas Health Science Center.
 He serves as an Advisory Director for the Salvation Army in South Austin and Crosspoint, Inc., a halfway house located in San Antonio.
 Mr. Remick is also the Secretary of the Patrick Henry Chapter of the Sons of the American Revolution.
-He received a B.A. and a B.S. from The University of Arizona and is a graduate of Southwest Graduate School of Banking at Southern Methodist University.
+He received his B.S. degrees from The University of Arizona and is a graduate of Southwest Graduate School of Banking at Southern Methodist University.

 A. Gary Shilling*